Carriage of pregnant women

 Upon passengers’ arrival at their transfer or transit point they shall be conveyed to the terminal as well as on board prior to other passengers.

 ATTENTION: All baggage pieces of transit or transfer passengers shall be marked with an additional baggage tag at

 the departure airport.

 Passenger carriage on code-shared flights

-1. In case of booking on code-shared flight passenger will be informed in advance about the Carrier operating this particular flight.
+1. In case of booking a code-shared flight a passenger will be informed in advance about the Carrier operating their flight.

 3. Code-shared flights are specified with two or more codes both in a passenger’s ticket and on the information board at the airport.